saphetor/varsome-api-client-python/README.md

 The command above will read variants from `variants.txt` and dump the annotations to `annotations.txt`.
 For any number of variants you will need to [register](mailto:support@saphetor.com) for an API key.

+### Example to query CNVs

+    varsome_api_run.py -g hg19 -k api-key -q 'cnv/chr2:83300000:106000000:dup' -p add-all-data=1

+The query parameter specifies the CNV's details such as chromosome, start and end positions, and CNV type (deletion or duplication).
+In this example we have chr2, 83300000 and 106000000 and dup accordingly (for deletion use del).

+### Example to query Genes

+    varsome_api_run.py -g hg19 -k api-key -q 'gene/EGFR' -p add-all-data=1

+The single gene lookup endpoint allows users to retrieve gene data associated with a specific gene symbol, specifying optional parameters such as reference genome and source databases.

+## Example to query Transcripts

+Try the following query to retrieve transcript-related data:

+    varsome_api_run.py -g hg19 -k api-key -q 'transcript/NM_001276760' -p add-all-data=1

+### Example to query Single Reads

+Try the following to retrieve data relevant to a single read:

+    varsome_api_run.py -g hg19 -k api-key -q 'single-read/AGTCCRAGTTGTAAATGGTACACTCGGCGTAAGCCTGAAAAGATAAAATCAAAGATGTAAAGGTGAGCACAGTCTAAGTTCTCTCTGAAGTGTCAATGGGAATGCAGATTGGATTAAATAAATGCTGCCCAAGTGCATACTCAAAGAGGC' -p add-all-data=1

 #### Annotating a VCF file

 To annotate a VCF file, use:

     varsome_api_annotate_vcf.py -g hg19 -k api_key -i input.vcf -o annotated_vcf.vcf -p add-all-data=1

 Notice, however, that not all available annotations will be present in the `annotated_vcf.vcf` file.
 Only a subset of the returned annotations will be available when running this script.
 See the "Using the client in your code"